 When you’re starting a business, your budget might be tight but sometimes it’s worth paying a professional for a quality result.
 You can find a graphic designer online or through your social media networks.
 A good designer will be clear on how many variations they will give you for the rate and how many changes you can make within that price range.

 Often it’s a case of you get what you pay for.
 A really cheap rate could mean your logo is thrown together based on a template or that the designer doesn’t have much experience.
 Follow your instincts and make sure you choose someone you find easy to work with.

 Learn more about marketing and branding

-If you want to learn more about logos and marketing, book your place in our next ‘Marketing your Business’ workshop.
+If you want to learn more about logos and marketing, explore our range of practical and low cost sales and marketing workshops.